MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hyper-v-architecture.md

 # Hyper-V Architecture

 Hyper-V is a hypervisor-based virtualization technology for certain x64 versions of Windows.
-The hypervisor is the processor-specific virtualization platform that allows multiple isolated operating systems to share a single hardware platform.
+The hypervisor is core to virtualization.
+It is the processor-specific virtualization platform that allows multiple isolated operating systems to share a single hardware platform.

 Hyper-V supports isolation in terms of a partition.
 A partition is a logical unit of isolation, supported by the hypervisor, in which operating systems execute.
-The Microsoft hypervisor must have at least one parent, or root, partition, running Windows Server 2008 64-bit Edition.
-The virtualization stack runs in the parent partition and has direct access to the hardware devices.
+The Microsoft hypervisor must have at least one parent, or root, partition, running Windows.
+The virtualization management stack runs in the parent partition and has direct access to hardware devices.
 The root partition then creates the child partitions which host the guest operating systems.
 A root partition creates child partitions using the hypercall application programming interface (API).

 Partitions do not have access to the physical processor, nor do they handle the processor interrupts.
 Instead, they have a virtual view of the processor and run in a virtual memory address region that is private to each guest partition.
 The hypervisor handles the interrupts to the processor, and redirects them to the respective partition.
 Hyper-V can also hardware accelerate the address translation between various guest virtual address spaces by using an Input Output Memory Management Unit (IOMMU) which operates independent of the memory management hardware used by the CPU.
 An IOMMU is used to remap physical memory addresses to the addresses that are used by the child partitions.